-Since all experiments were funded by the government and Lysenko had a certain hold on Stalin after being able to dazzle him into believing everything he said, Lysenko was safe from scrutiny by other scientists who believed in other solutions to the famine or those who contradicted Lysenko’s claim on his findings.
-As long as he was under Stalin’s protection, Lysenko was safe from the criticism of other scientists regardless of how factual their findings were.
-If a scientist so much as countered Lysenko and made it known to Stalin, it was almost as good as suicide and the end to one’s scientific career.
-Only a handful of scientists ever tried and those who did were sent to be imprisoned in the gulag.
+In Russia at this time, all scientists’ experiments were funded by the Soviet government.
+Lysenko had a gift of being able to dazzle Stalin into believing everything he said, helped by Lysenko’s peasant roots.
+Lysenko was, therefore, safe from scrutiny by other scientists who believed in different solutions to the famine or who contradicted Lysenko’s findings.
+If a scientist so much as countered Lysenko and made it known to Stalin, it became the end to their scientific career.

 His Later Years

-When Stalin died in 1953, Lysenko was still supported by the new leader who was Nikita Khrushchev.
-The problem was that more mainstream scientists emerged and this was when three scientists, namely Pyotr Kapitsa, Vitaly Ginzburg, and Yakov Borisovich Zel’dovich presented a case which debunked the works and claims of Lysenko.
+When Stalin died in 1953, Lysenko was supported by the new leader Nikita Khrushchev.
+However more mainstream Soviet scientists emerged and eventually three scientists, Pyotr Kapitsa, Vitaly Ginzburg, and Yakov Borisovich Zel’dovich presented a case which debunked the works and claims of Lysenko.
 They also pointed out how Lysenko made use of his political influence to protect him from criticism and denounced those who were making a valid fight to reveal factual claims.

-In 1964, the physicist named Andrei Sakharov countered Lysenko’s claims and spoke to the General Assembly of the Academy of Sciences.
-Because of his speech, the media began to spread anti-Lysenko articles and a certain devastating critique was made public and this had caused Lysenko to be disgraced from his own nation.
-His work, however, was still used in China even after years after that incident.
+In 1964, physicist Andrei Sakharov also countered Lysenko’s claims and spoke to the General Assembly of the Russian Academy of Sciences.
+Because of his speech, the media began to spread anti-Lysenko articles and a certain devastating critique was made public which caused Lysenko to be disgraced.